 Code M. If you provided your former employees (including retirees) more than \$50,000 of group-term life insurance coverage, enter the amount of uncollected social security tax on the coverage in box 13.
 Use code M for uncollected social security tax.
-Also see code C.
+Also see Group-Term Life Insurance on page 3.

 Code N. If you provided your former employees (including retirees) more than \$50,000 of group-term life insurance coverage, enter the amount of uncollected Medicare tax on the coverage in box 13.
 Use code N for uncollected Medicare tax.
-Also see code C.
+Also see Group-Term Life Insurance on page 3.

-Code P. If you made excludable moving expense reimbursements to an employee (including payments made directly to a third party and services furnished in kind) for moving expenses incurred after 1993, report the amount in box 13.
-See Reporting Moving Expense Reimbursements on page 1 for details.
-Use Code P for these excludable moving expense reimbursements.
+Code P. If you made excludable moving expense reimbursements to an employee (including payments made directly to a third party and services furnished in kind), report the amount in box 13.
+Use code P for these excludable moving expense reimbursements.
+See Moving Expense Reimbursements on page 3.